Calvin Quek wins Singapore’s first 400m hurdles SEA Games gold since 1965

 At the 2022 Games, Quek clinched a bronze, which was Singapore’s first medal in the event since 1969.

-He followed up with another bronze at the last edition of the Games.
+He followed up with another bronze at the last edition of the Games in Cambodia.

+"There was a lot of pressure to win this gold medal after my national record performance," said Quek, who rewrote his own national record in August with a time of 49.75s.

+"It’s just a lot of relief being able to finally achieve this after a whole year of hard work.”

 Catch the 33rd SEA Games Thailand 2025 LIVE on mewatch.
 Sign in for free at www.mewatch.sg/thailand2025 to catch all the action, and follow the Mediacorp Sports TikTok, Instagram and Facebook for more sports updates!